foxpy/optimal-hamming-code/README.md

 Encoded message C: 1 0 0 0 0 1 1
 Adding error at 7: 1 0 0 0 0 1 0
 Syndrome S: 1 1 1
-Syndrome states the error takes place at 7
-Fixed error at 7: 1 0 0 0 0 1 1
-Decoded message: 1 1 0 0
 ;
 ; ./optimal-hamming-code --k=11
 The best appropriate Hamming code is (15,11,3)